I am currently supervising four doctoral students: Sarah Huxley, Barbara Conde, Janice Ansine, and Derek Robertson.

 Derek Robertson began work on his EdD research at The Open University in May 2012, focusing on the research question How can digital video and audio be used to support a sociocultural approach to teaching and learning in Higher Education?

 Duygu Bektik began her PhD in The Open University’s Knowledge Media Institute (KMi) in October 2012 and passed her viva with minor corrections in December 2016.
 Her subject was Learning analytics for academic writing thorough automatic identification of meta-discourse.
 Her PhD formed part of The Open University’s Open Science Laboratory project, funded by the Wolfson Foundation.
+Duygu now works as a lecturer at The Open University.

 See also Digital Historians in Italy and the United Kingdom: Perspectives and Approaches by Claudia.

 Sian Beavers began work on her Leverhulme-funded PhD research in October 2015.
 At the Future and Reality of Gaming Conference, part of Vienna’s Game City event.
 Sian’s presentation was on the topic Looking Beyond: Historical Gameplay beyond the content, where she discussed information seeking behaviour and multimedia relationships in relation to historical games, amongst other ideas.
 I supervised Sian from April 2016 until February 2017, to cover for the maternity leave of her lead supervisor.
+Sian passed her viva successfully on 8 October 2019.

 Previously I supervised Katharine Jewitt as she worked on her Research Methods masters dissertation on the experiences of technology-enhanced learning by teenagers excluded from school.
 Katharine went on to study for a PhD at The University of Glasgow and passed her viva in July 2017 with her thesis entitled ‘Using Virtual Reality To Enhance Informal Learning in Small and Medium Enterprises’.